-Employees covered by this Conditions of Employment who have served less than thirty (30) days within a year of the commencement of employment in the service of the City are not eligible for annual leave.
+Employees covered in this Conditions of Employment, who have served less than thirty (30) days within a year of the commencement of employment in the service of the City are not eligible for annual leave.
 However, leave credits for the time will accrue for each such regular full-time employee.

-4.2.
-LEAVE TIME (Leave Bank):
+4.2 ANNUAL LEAVE BANK: